bit-phile/bit-phile.github.io/content/tech/docker/getting-started-with-docker.md

 docker context ls
 ```

-It shows available contexts or daemon where client can connect to.
+It shows available contexts or daemons to which a client can connect to.

 ```
 NAME                DESCRIPTION                               DOCKER ENDPOINT                                     KUBERNETES ENDPOINT   ORCHESTRATOR